Although railroads may seem like a relic of the past – as people choose to travel by car and plane most of the times – train accidents still happen.

 Under federal and state laws in Riverside, railroads are required to be equipped with black boxes in their passenger and freight trains.
 These boxes are electronic devices that capture all the relevant information that may be important to determine fault after a train accident.

-Black boxes record the train speed, the use of the brakes, how horn signal was used before the accident, etc. However, in most cases, victims of train accidents will need to be legally represented in order to obtain information from black boxes.
+Black boxes record the train speed, the use of the brakes, how the horn signal was used before the accident, etc. However, in most cases, victims of train accidents will need to be legally represented in order to obtain information from black boxes.

 Here at JML Law, our Riverside train accident attorneys have helped victims of railroad accidents recover monetary compensation for their injuries and damages.

-Call our lawyers at 818-610-8800 or send an email to get a free initial consultation.
+Call our lawyers at 818-610-8800 or contact us to get a free initial consultation.